Spatial Visualization in/for Digital Humanities Research

 |---|---|---|

-| Monday | Introduction to Spatial Visualization | On Day 1, we will introduce key ideas and critical methods in cartography and geographic information science, and, discuss how maps, as spatial representations, function in digital scholarship and humanities research.
+| Monday | Introduction to Spatial Visualization | On Day 1, we will introduce key ideas and critical methods in cartography and geographic information science (GIS), and, discuss how maps, as spatial representations, function in digital scholarship and humanities research.
 In the afternoon, we will talk about spatial data and how to find, download, and properly format data for use in various spatial visualization platforms.
 Finally, we will provide a project design worksheet to structure your learning throughout the week. |

 | Tuesday | Mapping with QGIS | Day 2 will provide a conceptual and practical orientation to geographic information systems (GIS), a software often used to analyze, modify, and visualize spatial data.
-You will develop familiarity with QGIS — a free and open-source GIS — by making both reference maps and thematic maps visualizing historical data of Montreal. |
+You will develop familiarity with QGIS — a free and open-source GIS — by making both reference maps and thematic maps visualizing historical data of Montréal. |

-| Wednesday | Tools and Workflows in QGIS + Storymaps | The morning of Day 3 will be spent further exploring common tools and workflows in QGIS such as those required for vector analysis and layer editing.
-Additionally, you will learn how to georeference historical maps using QGIS georeferencer as well as IIIF.
-In the afternoon we will pivot to narrative maps that combine multimedia with maps into a website.
-You will have the chance to create a narrative using the free version of ArcGIS StoryMaps, as well as its open-source alternate, Knightlab StoryMap. |
+| Wednesday | Tools and Workflows in QGIS + Story Maps | The morning of Day 3 will be spent further exploring common tools and workflows in QGIS.
+You will learn how to add basemaps to your QGIS project, georeference historical maps, generate time series and radial flow maps, and perform basic vector analysis.
+In the afternoon, we will pivot to “Story Maps” — interactive websites that combine multimedia, narrative, and spatial visualizations.
+You will have the chance to create a Story Map using the free version of ArcGIS StoryMaps, as well as its open-source alternate, Knightlab StoryMap. |

 | Thursday | Web Mapping | Day 4 will concern web mapping, that is, making dynamic, interactive maps that are hosted on the web and can be shared with others via a link.
 You will learn how to create web maps in 2 different manners: (1) online, through platforms such as uMap and Google MyMaps, and (2) with code powered by Leaflet. |

-| Friday | Wrap-up | Our last day together will provide a space to wrap-up projects and review skills learned. |
+| Friday | Wrap-up | Our last day together will provide a space to wrap-up projects, ask questions, and review skills learned. |

 Instructor Bios